2 Down the Wrong Path: Weight Stigma and Discrimination

 2. Almost everybody has implicit weight bias.

-• Humans are vulnerable to implicit bias because we need to make sense of the complex world by finding patterns and creating cognitive shortcuts.
+- Humans are vulnerable to implicit biases because we need to make sense of the complex world by finding patterns and creating cognitive shortcuts.

-3. When implict weight bias becomes weight stigma and discrimination people are harmed.
+3. When implicit weight bias becomes weight stigma and discrimination people are harmed.

-• Weight stigma by itself is connected to poor health.
+- Experiencing weight stigma is connected to poor health.

-• Explicit and explicit weight bias in health care is connected to less time, less patient-centered communication, less patient education, even avoiding some examination types.
+- Explicit and implicit weight bias in health care is connected to less time with the patient, less patient-centered communication, less patient education, even avoiding some examination types.

-A Healthy Weight is Not What Instagram Or TicToc Tell Us
+A Healthy Weight is Not What Instagram Or TikTok Tell Us

 Take a minute and think about what image comes up when you think about healthy weight.